-Dimensions of asymmetry
+Dimensions of Asymmetry

 In the 17th century, Grandmaster in the art of riding Antoine de Pluvinel (1552 – 1620) already described the natural asymmetry of horses.
-Also, François Robichon de La Guérinière (1688 – 1751) and Gustav Steinbrecht (1808 – 1885) wrote about this phenomenon in their books.

 1. Lateral asymmetry: Every horse bends more easily to one side than to the other.
 The horse has a concave side and a convex (stretched) side.
 This is also called the lateral asymmetry.